 When the liver breaks down old blood cells, it produces bilirubin.
-The bilirubin normally leaves the body in the feces.
+The bilirubin typically leaves the body in the feces.

-There are 3 main causes for excess bilirubin in the body:
+There are 3 leading causes for excess bilirubin in the body:

 The main signs are yellow eyes, gums, and skin.